This Caprese Salad is green and red and so festive for the holidays! This post is sponsored by Pompeian.

 Caprese Salad Wreath

-This looks fancy and difficult to make.
-But it’s pretty simple, if a tad time-consuming.
+This looks fancy and difficult to make, but it’s pretty simple, if a tad time-consuming.
 You make a quick mixture of shredded mozzarella, cream cheese, and flavorful olive oil, and then stuff it into cherry tomatoes (that last part is the time-consuming part).
-Then you arrange fresh basil leaves in a circle on a plate, top with a circle of tomatoes (like a donut of tomatoes, really).
-And voilà!
+Then you arrange fresh basil leaves in a circle on a plate and top with a circle of tomatoes (like a donut of tomatoes, really).

-Yes, hallowing out the tomatoes and then stuffing them takes a little while (it’s about 15 minutes per pint of tomatoes) but once they’re filled, arranging them is a piece of cake.
-Or should I say a piece of cheese?
-Ha!
-I’m so lame!
+Yes, hallowing out the tomatoes and then stuffing them takes a little while (it’s about 15 minutes per pint of tomatoes) but once they’re filled, arranging them is simple.

 In a food processor, combine 2 cups shredded mozzarella cheese, 8 ounces room temperature cream cheese, 1/4 teaspoon garlic powder, 1/4 teaspoon salt, and 1/8 teaspoon black pepper.